 While tempting, this approach greatly narrows your options and may lead to programs that are not approved by Bates.
 Moreover, you and your friend may have developed different interests.
 Your intellectual bar may be higher; your patience for unrecognizable foods may be lower – everyone is different.

 So what things should I think about?
 Your list will be unique, but here are some common issues to consider:

-If only a semester, which one?
+11. If only a semester, which one?
 Bates students study abroad in both semesters.
-There are arguments for the fall, including the advantages of being on campus during the winter to plan senior thesis, secure a summer job, and start exploring the Bates Career Development Center prior to senior year.
+There are arguments for the fall, including the advantages of being on campus during the winter to plan senior thesis, secure a summer job or internship and start exploring the Bates Career Development Center prior to senior year.
 In addition, going away in the fall reduces the chance that you will need to change your semester away because of the need to balance semester enrollments.

 12. What is your tolerance for living outside the personal safety norms of the United States and Northern Europe?
 Violence can and does occur everywhere.
 Nevertheless, in some settings, you are more likely to be a victim of criminal activity, including robbery and assault, racial discrimination, homophobia, and other offenses.
 Women are particularly vulnerable to sexual violence and robbery.
 This is not inevitable, but the reality is that higher rates of violence exist in some countries and regions.
 The reasons are many — different attitudes towards women and foreigners; not knowing how to behave socially, where to go, and how to react in given situations; being seen as a target of opportunity; expectations of wealth and sexual promiscuity created by US media, and so on.